wp-plugins/search-in-place/README.txt

 = 1.0.3 =
 This version resolves an issue with the "More Results" link in sub-pages and multisite installations.
+The use of taxonomies as criteria for searching.
+The integration with very popular plugins.
+Customizing the search results box.

 = 1.0.2 =
 If the post has associated a Featured image, it will be shown on dynamic search dialog.